What does a skin cancer check involve?

 - Skin check with total body photography (mole map) - this is ideal for patients with a history of melanoma or dysplastic nevus syndrome.
 Mole mapping may be done every 2 to 5 years depending on your history.
 Skin checks should be done in between these periods.

-- Skin check (full) = $120 to $140 (Medicare will rebate $79, resulting in a gap of $40 to $60).
+- Skin check (full) = $160 (Medicare rebate $85, resulting in a gap of $75).

 - DVA gold - bulk billed.

 - Punch or shave biopsy of suspicious lesion = small gap.
-Bulk billed for pensioners.

 - Excision of 1 skin cancer = $150 gap.
-Discounted rate of $80 for pensioners.
+Discounted gap fee of $80 is available for pensioners with Dr Andrew.

 - DVA gold - bulk billed.